 Yes!
 Our research has shown that we adjust our coordination strategies according to the goals of specific conversations (Wynn et al., 2024) and who we are speaking with (Borrie, Wynn, et al., 2020).

 Conversational success can mean so many different things!
 We have a number of ongoing studies exploring what conversational success is, how we measure it, and how the definition of success varies across groups.
-Our latest study (Wynn et al., under review) examines how success may be driven by different things based on the cultural and sociodemographic values of different groups of people.
-Stay tuned for more papers coming out in this area!
+Our latest study (Wynn et al., 2025) examines how success may be driven by different things based on the cultural and sociodemographic values of different groups of people.